Did Adam have a belly button?

 Adam and Eve had no mother

 Adam and Eve, as the first man and woman, had no mother.
-According to the Book of Genesis in the Bible, God created Adam from the dust of the ground and breathed life into him.
+The Book of Genesis in the Bible tells us that God created Adam from the dust of the ground and breathed life into him.
 He made Eve from one of Adam's ribs, or at least from part of Adam's side.

 So neither Adam nor Eve had a mother.
 Therefore they could not have had the scar on their bellies showing they were born from a mother.